 Author – Rayomand Gheesta

 I woke up the other day to the sound of the garbage man arguing with one of the residents of the township I stay in.
-He was protesting about the way sanitary napkins and used diapers were disposed off.
-Since they are medically pathogenic, he wanted people to recognize a proper way of throwing them off after use.
+He was protesting about the way sanitary napkins and used diapers were disposed of.
+Since they are medically pathogenic, he wanted people to properly dispose of them after use.
 On giving it some thought, I figured he had a point.

 Picture this: A parent choosing disposable diapers for an infant, typically till the baby is two years old, would run through nearly 1,500-2,000 disposable diapers (365 days x 2-3 diapers x 2 years), which would require 20 trees to be cut down and 1,180 liters of crude oil to be utilized for their manufacture.
 The statistics around feminine hygiene products are no less alarming.
 Only 12% of the 355 million women of menstruating age in India can afford disposable sanitary napkins.
 However, these 42.6 million Indian women will throw away 21.3 billion sanitary napkins into a landfill in their lives.

 Apart from wood pulp used in both disposable diapers and sanitary napkins, chlorine bleach is a key ingredient that is used to whiten the pulp.
 Chlorine bleach is a huge environmental hazard that releases toxic chemicals as a by-product of the bleaching process.
 Diapers and sanitary napkins finally end up in a landfill since there is no option to dispose of them in a safe manner.

 Fortunately, as with any problem, there are a few innovative solutions for avoiding non-biodegradable sanitary napkins and disposable diapers.
 Here are a few options available for concerned women who want to explore healthier and eco-friendly sanitary napkins:

 Reusable Modern Cloth Diapers